papivot/pace-docs/PKS Cluster Access.md

 Once the necessary ClusterRoleBinding/RoleBinding has been created, you can generate the kubeconfig using the project - [kubectl_plugin_login](https://github.com/papivot/kubectl_plugin_login)

- - User is appdev (this user can be an authenticated UAA local user or a LDAP user that may or may not be present in the `pks.cluster.*` UAA groups)
+ - User is [appdev] (this user can be an authenticated UAA local user or a LDAP user that may or may not be present in the `pks.cluster.*` UAA groups)
+ - API_EP
- - Token is the 1t value in the token.csv file's output.
+ - Token is the 1t value in the token.csv file's output. kubectl login -c gcpcluster00 -a api.pks.gcpcloud.navneetv.com -u appdev -m cluster00.gcpcloud.navneetv.com:8443

 ## PKS LDAP configuration